wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 	    populate()

 T> ### Understand this Code!
 T> Don't copy, paste and leave.
-Add the code to your new module, but read the explanations below as to what is going on.
-You'll learn something new!
+Add the code to your new module, and then step through line by line to work out what is going on.
+Below we have provided explanations - hopefully you'll learn something new!

 While this looks like a lot of code, what is going on is essentially a series of function calls to two small functions, `add_page()` and `add_cat()` defined towards the end of the module.
 Reading through the code, we find that execution starts at the *bottom* of the module - look for line 65.
 This is because above this point, we define functions - these are not executed unless we call them.
 When the interpreter hits [`if __name__ == '__main__'`](http://stackoverflow.com/a/419185), we hit the `populate()` function.